The Eating Disorder Bed Crisis

 The Wave, in Kuala Lumpur, is one of the few Eating Disorder Treatment Programs dedicated to the specific needs of teenagers and young adults.
 As a centre of excellence and trauma-focused provider, The Wave is Asia’s only Eating Disorder Treatment Program.

 The Wave welcomes over 60% of young people into residential treatment from the UK.
 Combining education, medical treatment and volunteer programs, The Wave has become a firm favourite with families looking for the very best in eating disorder care.
+Further information on similarly related topics can be found via our other blogs such as Teen Mental Health Treatment: How to Choose the Best Treatment Program for Your Child.

 Travelling to Malaysia for Treatment